auth0-samples/auth0-aspnetcore-mvc-samples/Samples/oauth2/README.md

     dotnet run
     ```

-3. Go to `http://localhost:3000` in your web browser to view the website.
+3. Go to `https://localhost:44360` in your web browser to view the website.

 ## To run this project with docker

-In order to run the example with docker you need to have **Docker** installed.
+1. Ensure that you have replaced the [appsettings.json](appsettings.json) file with the values for your Auth0 account.

+2. Ensure **Docker** is installed

-Execute in command line `sh exec.sh` to run the Docker in Linux or macOS, or `.\exec.ps1` to run the Docker in Windows.
+3. Execute in command line `sh exec.sh` to run the Docker in Linux or macOS, or `.\exec.ps1` to run the Docker in Windows.

+4. Go to `https://localhost:44360` in your web browser to view the website.

 ## Important Snippets

 ### 1. Configure your Auth0 application

-Go to the Auth0 Dashboard and ensure that you add the URL http://localhost:3000/callback to your list of callback URLs
+Go to the Auth0 Dashboard and ensure that you add the URL https://localhost:44360/callback to your list of callback URLs

 ### 2. Configure Authentication Services